“Like I said before, if you live in a glass house you should never throw stones.”

 Fast forward to the 2020 Pandemic Lockdown and the skyrocketing cost of everything including tuna.
 A tuna sandwich or tuna melt is pretty much a default “fuck it, I don’t feel like cooking” dish.
 Then, suddenly, no sale pricing for tuna and prices through the roof.
 Dried chickpeas continued to be cheap and I have an Instant Pot so I found myself pulling out old R&D notes and seeing if I could actually make a solid substitute for my beloved tuna salad.

 The answer is, obviously, yes.
 This has the texture and much of the flavor profile of traditional tuna salad.
-No, it does not hit those fish note, but I have heard adding a bit of nori to the mix will fix that.
+No, it does not hit those fish notes, but I have heard adding a bit of nori to the mix will fix that.
 I’m cool with where this lands.
 It’s NOT tuna because it IS chickpeas.
-It’s a brilliant salad, low calorie, satisfying, and very versatile.
+It’s a brilliant salad, low-calorie, satisfying, and very versatile.
 Have it, as shown here, as a sandwich or simply over greens.
 Even better, it lasts in the fridge for a week without getting mushy like that other sandwich salad.

 GIVE CHICKPEAS A CHANCE